mohan-chinnappan-n/vscode-apex-pmd/README.md

 # VSCode Extension for PMD code scan for Salesforce Apex

-Allows you to run [Apex Static Code Analysis](http://pmd.sourceforge.net/snapshot/pmd-apex/) directly in vscode.
+Allows you to run [Apex Static Code Analysis](http://pmd.sourceforge.net/snapshot/pmd-apex/) directly in VSCode.

 This is based on the original work by [Chuck Jonas](https://github.com/ChuckJonas/vscode-apex-pmd)